Guy Graham

-Guy Graham (born 29 August 1998) is a Scottish professional rugby league footballer who plays as a for Workington Town in the League One and Scotland at international level.
+Guy Graham (born 29 August 1998) is a Scottish professional rugby league footballer who plays as a for Workington Town in the RFL Championship and Scotland at international level.

 Background

 Graham was born in Stirling, Scotland.
 He is the son of former Carlisle player George Graham.

 Playing career

 Club career

 Graham joined Whitehaven on trial in early 2020 and was later rewarded with a deal from the 2021 season.
 Graham signed for Workington Town ahead of the 2025 season.

 International career

 In 2022 Graham was named in the Scotland squad for the 2021 Rugby League World Cup.